GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/03.621-630/03.Our-Endeavor/docs.md

 ---
+title: |
-title: 623.
-Our Endeavor
+    623. Our Endeavor - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 623.
+Our Endeavor.
+For Christ is our endeavor, Our hearts to Him belong; His presence cheers us ever, His love inspires our song; We come in youth's bright morning, Obedient to His word, And seek for our adorning, The beauty of the Lord.
+    keywords:  |
-    keywords: Christ in Song, Our Endeavor, For Christ is our endeavor,
+        Christ in Song, adventhymnals, advent hymnals, Our Endeavor, For Christ is our endeavor.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 623. OUR ENDEAVOR
+####  Christ in Song,

 ```txt
 1.